mohamedallam1991/GoBook/content/_index.md

 ---

 {{< lead >}}
-Congo brings your content to life. :heart_eyes:
+Golang books is your Go blog posts to learn Go for great Good. :bear:
 {{< /lead >}}

+As I learn Go, I want to document my journey, and embrace learning in public.
-This section contains some demo pages that show how Congo renders different types of content.
-You can also see an example [taxonomy listing]({{< ref "tags" >}}) page.
+You can find me [taxonomy listing]({{< ref "tags" >}})

 _**Sidenote:** This page is just a standard Congo article listing and Hugo has been configured to generate a `samples` content type and display article summaries._